WARP-LAB/WARP-GUIDES-WEBPACK/05-html-and-cache/readme.md

 If a change is made in code, i.e., `src/index.js` and app is built again, the hash changes.

-Note that *webpack.front.config.js* sets *HtmlWebpackPlugin* to `hash: false` as *HtmlWebpackPlugin* should not hash anything, it is done on global level using webpack.
+Note that *webpack.front.config.js* sets *HtmlWebpackPlugin* to `hash: false` as *HtmlWebpackPlugin* should not add hashes, it is done on global level using webpack in conjunction of telling browser not to cache while developing.

 ---
 # Inline manually managed files into HTML (`preflight`)